 Not enough light – Pines need sunshine to flourish, and branches that don’t get sun exposure can die.
 Lower branches may have more trouble getting a share of sunlight than upper branches.
 If you see so many dead needles on lower pine branches that it looks like they are dying, it may be for lack of sunlight.
 Trimming nearby shade trees may help.

-Water stress – A pine tree dying from bottom up might actually be a pine tree drying from bottom up.
+Water stress – A pine tree dying from the bottom up might actually be a pine tree drying from the bottom up.
 Water stress in pines can cause needles to die.
 Lower branches may die from water stress in order to prolong the life of the rest of the tree.

 Prevent dead needles on lower pine branches by preventing water stress.
 Give your pines a drink during especially dry periods.
 It also helps to apply organic mulch over the root area of your pine to hold in moisture.

 Salt de-icer – If you de-ice your driveway with salt, this can also result in dead pine needles.
-Since the part of the pine closest to the salty ground are the lower branches, it can look like the pine tree drying from bottom up.
+Since the part of the pine closest to the salty ground are the lower branches, it can look like the pine tree is drying from the bottom up.
 Stop using salt for de-icing if this is a problem.
 It can kill your trees.

 Disease – If you see the lower branches of pine tree dying, your tree may have Sphaeropsis tip blight, a fungal disease, or some other kind of blight.
 Confirm this by looking for cankers at the base of new growth.
 As the pathogen attacks the pine tree, the branch tips die first, then the lower branches.